English rugby union system: Level 3: National League 1

 The National League 1 was decreased from 16 to 14 teams.
 This resulted in a 26-game season on a home and away basis.
 The champions are promoted to the level 2 RFU Championship, and the bottom three sides are relegated to the level 4 National League 2 East, National League 2 West or National League 2 North depending on geographical location.

 Level 4: National League 2 East, National League 2 West and National League 2 North

 The fourth tier is increased to three leagues of 14 teams each.
 The three league champions are promoted, with the bottom two in each league relegated to their respective regional division.

 Regional leagues

-With the restructuring, levels 5–11 became the new regional system.
-There are now 6 Regional 1 leagues, which are connected to the national leagues by promotion and relegation.
+With the restructuring, levels 5–6 became the new regional system.
+There are now six Regional 1 leagues and twelve Regional 2 leagues, which are connected to each other, the national leagues and the county leagues by promotion and relegation.

 The system

 The table below shows the current structure of the system.
 For each division, its official name, sponsorship name (which differs from its historic name) and number of clubs is given.
 At levels 1–3, each division promotes to the national division(s) that lie directly above it and relegates to the national division(s) that lie directly below it.
 Below that level, clubs relegate to the nearest local league.